pinztrek/aprstak/README.md

 ## Motivation
 This program is the first step of integrating the APRS world with TAK and specifically ATAK.
 Goals:
-* Utilize existing APRS tools and infrastructure
+* Utilize existing APRS tools and infrastructure (APRS.IS, aprslib, etc)
 * Allow update of ATAK user positions (PLIs) based on APRS and similar (HF ALE) amateur radio based reports
 * (Long term) Allow APRS generated messages to be sent to stations also on ATAK
 * (Long term) Allow the use of APRS radio connection to feed in/out of local ATAK users.
 IE: use APRS for transport for a narrow subset of TAK CoT's.
 (PLI and GeoChat)

 ## Build status
-The code is in funcitonal state, but continues to evolve/improve.
+The aprstak code is in ugly but functioning state, but continues to evolve/improve.
 What works:
 * Injection of APRS position reports from APRS.IS into TAK server using TAK standard CoT XML
 * Selection of 2 public TAK servers, a local (same IP) server, or a hardcoded IP/port
 * Selection of US regional zones, a hardcoded Lat/Long, and optional radius for LL based reports